rigorojas2/amazingCMS/README.md

 amazingCMS
 ==========

-The most awesome CMS ever created
+The most awesome CMS ever created, in aptana